spuckhafte/Jdb-v2/README.md

 *8 March 22*<br/>
 ⭐ Morals of rGroup elements can be **edited**<br/><br/>
 *3 May 22*<br/>
-⭐ EncDenc module is handling the encryption
+⭐ <a href='https://www.npmjs.com/package/encdenc'>EncDenc<a/> module is handling the encryption

-### ⚠️You should edit the config array and make it unique, for the best use of EncDenc encryption module: `./functions/import/encryption.js`
+### ⚠️You should edit the config array and make it unique for the best use of EncDenc encryption module:<br/> `./functions/import/encryption.js`
 **Read more at https://www.npmjs.com/package/encdenc**

 ## How To Use?